wagtail/rfcs/text/063-avoid-insensitive-language.md

 As per [github/renaming/README](https://github.com/github/renaming), GitHub has removed the last remaining hurdles to changing the default branch name, including retargeting open pull requests to the new branch.
-When we put out the next release after this RFC is accepted, we will change to using `main` for all Wagtail repos, and note this in the release notes.
+We will change to using `main` for all Wagtail repos.

 ### Checking for insensitive language